1jour1vin

 Sustainable and HVE 3 certified

-Pneumatic pressing under nitrogen and juice selection.
-Static cold settling for 24 hours.
-Direct fermentation in barrels between 18°C and 20°C.
+Pneumatic pressing under nitrogen and selection of the juices.
+Cold static settling for 24 hours.
+Direct fermentation in barrels at temperatures between 18°C and 20°C

 Livestock farming